eisl-nctu/aquila-mp/README.md

 ---

-## **Acknowledgment**
+## **Contributors**
-Aquila's source code is available on GitHub: [Aquila GitHub Repository](https://github.com/eisl-nctu/aquila)
+This project is based on the Aquila core project at [Aquila GitHub Repository](https://github.com/eisl-nctu/aquila)

-The multi-core system is extended by contributions from the Embedded Intelligent Systems Laboratory (EISL) at National Yang Ming Chiao Tung University (NYCU).
+The multi-core system is constructed by the following contributors, Tzu-Chen Yang, Ye Chen, Lin-En Yen, Yu-Ting Lee, and Chun-Jen Tsai, from the Embedded Intelligent Systems Laboratory (EISL) at National Yang Ming Chiao Tung University (NYCU).
 We acknowledge the support and collaboration from the open-source community and our academic partners.

 ## **Current Work**
 Integration of a Memory Management Unit (MMU) to enable Linux OS support.